Kam Buckner: 2023 Chicago mayoral campaign

 On May 12, 2022, Buckner announced that he would run for mayor of Chicago in the 2023 election.
 He said that his campaign would focus on the issues of "public safety, public education, equitable economic development and sustainable budgeting."
+His campaign also placed great focus on issues related to public transportation.

 In the initial round of the election, Buckner was defeated, placing seventh of nine candidates with just over 11,000 votes (1.96% of the election's overall vote).

 Buckner endorsed Brandon Johnson in the election's runoff.

+In September 2023, Buckner's mayoral campaign announcement video titled “Son of Chicago” was nominated for a Regional Emmy award in the category: Outstanding Achievement for Branded Content — Short Form Content.
+In the video, Buckner’s godson played a younger version of Buckner, who also appeared in the ad and wrote and delivered the voiceover.

 Political positions

 Buckner regards himself to be a "pro-business progressive" Democrat.

+In 2019, Buckner became an early supporter of Kamala Harris's presidential campaign.
+In 2024, he was elected as a delegate for Joe Biden and promptly endorsed Harris following Biden's withdrawal from the race.
+Buckner served as a Harris delegate at the 2024 Democratic National Convention in Chicago and also served as a national surrogate for her campaign.

 Education

 In his time in the Illinois General Assembly Buckner has constantly advocated for equitable funding of public schools across Illinois.
 Buckner authored HB 3917 to ensure that Chicago Public Schools receive the proper amount of funding based on the need of the students in the district.
 The legislation amends the evidence-based funding provisions of the School Code and provides that funds received by the Chicago school district for low-income, English learner, and special education resources must be distributed to every school of the district in the appropriate amount specified under the Essential Elements component of the funding formula.

 He has been a proponent of Science, Technology, Engineering and Mathematics education in low-income neighborhoods and co-sponsored legislation to create an elected representative school board in Chicago.